justinchoi001/liferay-learn-0/docs/en/03-platform-overview/defining-environment-variables.md

 ![Figure 1: Adding environment variables via the web console.](./adding-environment-variables/images/01.png)

-## Defining Environment Variables via LCP.json
+## Adding Environment Variables via LCP.json

 Environment variables can be added by configuring the `LCP.json` by using the `env` property.
 This example adds the environment variables `MYSQL_ROOT_PASSWORD` and `MYSQL_ROOT_USER` with the values `pass` and `example`, respectively: